ashad12/DL-CNN-DogBreed/README.md

 ## Steps
 The whole idea here is to make a *dog app* that is able to:

-- recognize if the given picture is human or a dog
+- recognize if the given picture is a human or a dog

 - if a dog is detected then predict its breed.

 - if a human face is detected, find a similar dog breed

+### Step 1:
+[Haar feature-based cascade classifiers](http://docs.opencv.org/trunk/d7/d8b/tutorial_py_face_detection.html) is used with OpenCV to find human faces in image files.
+If a human face is detected the classifier outputs the location of the square encompass the face in terms of (x,y,w,h), where (x,y) is the coordinate of the bottom left corner of the square and (w,h) are the width and height of the square.

+NB: This step could potentially be improved by trying different face detection algorithm.